0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-01-08-how-gas-works-on-libra-blockchain.md

 ## Wrapping things up

-In this post, we offered a high-level overview of the design space around gas in the Libra blockchain.
+In this post, we offered a high-level overview of the design space around gas in the Diem blockchain.
 In future posts, we'll explore each aspect of gas in further technical detail.

 ## Endnotes